Cocoon by Sealy

 Read our full Nectar Lush Mattress Review to learn more!

-Brooklyn Aurora is a luxury hybrid mattress composed of premium materials that help regulate your temperature and keep you cool all night long.
+The Brooklyn Aurora is a luxury hybrid mattress that helps regulate temperature and keep you cool all night long.

 Cooling features and overall comfort

-Because it’s offered at three firmness levels, the Brooklyn Aurora has an option for every type of sleeper.
+Because it’s offered at three firmness levels, the Brooklyn Aurora has a hybrid option for most types of sleepers.
 Side sleepers will like the soft option, which provides pressure point relief and support for the body’s contours.
-Back or stomach sleepers will choose the firm option for lumbar support and a flatter surface.
-Combination sleepers are best suited for the medium option, which offers a fantastic balance between contour and support.
+Back and stomach sleepers should choose the firm option for lumbar support and a flatter surface.
+Combination sleepers are best suited for the medium option, which offers a fantastic balance between contouring and support.
 Medium firmness is also a great option for couples who have different sleeping preferences.